 Quick burnoff cycle

 Before you actually use the Volcano, you’ll want to run a quick burnoff cycle to clear any leftover residue from manufacturing or shipping.
-Turn the heat all the way up -- nine on the Classic, or 446° F on the Digit -- and let it heat up for twenty minutes.
+Turn the heat all the way up -- nine on the Classic, or 446° F on the Hybrid -- and let it heat up for twenty minutes.
 Attach the filling chamber to the Volcano, then turn on the fan and let it run for five minutes.

 How to fire it up